apache/tvm/docs/langref/relay_expr.rst

 Inspired by LLVM, Relay explicitly distinguishes between local and global variables both in the AST and in the text format.
-In the text format, global and local variables are distinguished by prefixes, or sigils.
+In the text format, global and local variables are distinguished by prefixes, or *sigils*.
 Global variables are prefixed with :code:`@` and local variables with :code:`%`.

 This explicit distinction makes certain optimizations easier to implement.